-Tucked away in a hidden valley, offering unbeatable views of the Cotswold countryside, Painswick Rococo Garden feels like a secret treasure.
-Transporting you back to the elegance of the early 1700s, the country’s only Rococo garden celebrates a time when gardens were designed to really dazzle.
+Tucked away in a hidden valley and offering unbeatable views of the Cotswold countryside, Painswick Rococo Garden feels like a secret treasure.
+Transporting you back to the elegance of the early 1700s, this site celebrates a time when gardens were designed to really dazzle.

-It’s no surprise that Blenheim Palace, a picture-perfect Baroque stately home, is a UNESCO World Heritage Site.
-Spend a day taking in the beauty of this Grade I listed building (birthplace of Sir Winston Churchill), before taking to the great outdoors to explore over 2,000 acres of Capability Brown parkland and formal gardens.
+It’s no surprise that Blenheim Palace, a picture-perfect baroque stately home, is a Unesco World Heritage site.
+Spend a day taking in the beauty of this palace (the birthplace of Sir Winston Churchill), before taking to the great outdoors to explore over 2,000 acres (800ha) of Capability Brown parkland and formal gardens.

 The Rollright Stones

-Folklore goes that an Iron Age monarch and his courtiers were turned to stone by a witch, resulting in The Rollright Stones.
+Folklore says that an Iron-Age monarch and his courtiers were turned to stone by a witch, resulting in the Rollright Stones.
 The truth about how this ancient stone circle came to be, just outside the village of Great Rollright, is still unknown, but it’s a fascinating example of a mysterious prehistoric monument.

 Upper and Lower Slaughter are widely believed to be the most picturesque example of a quintessentially Cotswold village.
 Honey-hued stone cottages, the meandering River Eye and an idyllic countryside setting make these villages an absolute must-see, for a real taste of the Cotswolds.